danielrfranco/orbits-test/README.md

 # Orbits Test App

-This proyect was created as a skills test
+This proyect was created as a skills test.
+This project is built on React.js and uses Yarn to manage dependencies.
+If you have not installed Yarn on your computer yet, you will need to follow the installation instruction here https://yarnpkg.com/en/docs/install.

 ## How to run